-For many small business owners the sound of the word “audit” can be terrifying.
-Here are some things to avoid if you want to reduce the likelihood you will be “red flagged” by the IRS.
+For many small business owners, the sound of the word “financial audit” can be terrifying.
+Here are some things to avoid if you want to reduce the likelihood you will be “red-flagged” by the IRS.

 1. Not Reporting All of Your Income

-Not reporting your income is possibly the easiest red flag to avoid, but it is often the most overlooked way that the Internal Revenue Service can audit your business.
-Typically, as your income increases so will the chance that you can be audited.
-The IRS is good at noticing that if the numbers on your forms, such as your 1099s and your W-2s, do not match with the income that is shown on your tax return.
+Not reporting your income is possibly the easiest red flag to avoid, but it is often the most overlooked cause of the Internal Revenue Service conducting a financial audit of your business.
+Typically, as your income increases so will the likelihood of you being audited.
+The IRS is good at noticing if the numbers on your forms, such as your 1099s and your W-2s, do not match with the income that is shown on your tax return.
 In the case that you receive a 1099 that shows an income that isn’t yours, you can get the issuer of this form to file a correct form with the IRS.

 2. Making More Money